sdecesco/targetDB/README.md

 + targetDB

-You can download a copy of the database [HERE](https://github.com/sdecesco/targetDB/releases/download/v1.3.1/TargetDB_20_12_19.db.zip)
+You can download a copy of the old database [HERE](https://github.com/sdecesco/targetDB/releases/download/v1.3.1/TargetDB_20_12_19.db.zip)

+A more recent version of the database has been created which can be downloaded [HERE](https://zenodo.org/communities/targetdb)

+<span style="color:red">*We recommend using the most recent database for the most up-to-date results*</span>

 >This database contains all of the human genome genes that have a uniprot ID